Back to SCCU home page Open Forum (general)

 I am surprised that no-one has yet quoted the well-known legal dictum: 'hard cases make bad law'.

-Examples are quoted such as 'it only rang out once'.
-Similar attempts are made to minimise the seriousness of the problem.
 Could I remind readers that I have quoted in the Forum a number of examples which are far from minimal: a phone goes off for a long time because the owner has left it in a bag in the playing room and gone off somewhere (a county match involving four teams at a Herts venue, and another one at Cambridge in the days when they fielded a team in the Open); a phone goes off, the arbiter, in the days when there was no sanction, frowns and the offender claims to have turn it off, only for it to ring again a few minutes later (a Hastings Challengers of about five years ago).

 No, I am with Kevin Thurlow and others who approve of the full rigour of the law.
 The rule is clear, and should be applied automatically with no special pleading allowed.